2013 Spring Fish Count @ Nequasset

 Video instructions CLICK HERE

 We count every day from early April to early June 6:00 am – 8:00 pm.
-Select a two hour period from the 2013 signup sheet (a googledoc).
-You will any count TWO 10 minute blocks within your two hour period.
-Whatever works for you!
+Select a two hour period from the 2013 signup sheet (a googledoc), then count any TWO 10 minute blocks within your two hour period -whatever works for you!

 USFWS surveying the ladder in preparation for restoration.
 Volunteers, please do not walk on the ladder!